Johnny Depp Movies: See Jack Sparrow And Nine New Depp Films In 2017 – 2018

-Johnny Depp movies, including Pirates of the Caribbean 5: Dead Men Tell No Tales are on their way to theaters soon.
-Depp has been working hard to keep his fans entertained, with a steady stream of his innovative characters, including the Beloved Jack Sparrow.
+Johnny Depp movies, including Pirates of the Caribbean 5: Dead Men Tell No Tales, are on their way to theaters soon.
+Depp has been working hard to keep his fans entertained, with a steady stream of his innovative characters, including the beloved Jack Sparrow.

 Jack Sparrow fans have a lot to look forward to in Pirates of the Caribbean 5: Dead Men Tell No Tales.
 It is so hard to wait for those Johnny Depp movies to come out, and there are good reasons for anticipation.

-Pirates Of The Caribbean 5: Dead Men Tell No Tales with Johnny Depp’s most beloved character Jack Sparrow, is coming to theaters May 26.
+Pirates Of The Caribbean 5: Dead Men Tell No Tales with Johnny Depp’s most beloved character Jack Sparrow is coming to theaters May 26.
 That isn’t the only good news, though.

 Johnny Depp has been working on a number of movie projects.
 Some of which will be coming to theaters while fans might have to search out some of the others.

 Nine Johnny Depp movies are in various stages of production and all will likely be released in 2017 and 2018.
-So, while it may be that Captain Jack Sparrow has captured the hearts of more fair maidens than most of his other roles, we won’t have seen the last of Johnny Depp’s movies for a long time to come.
+So, while it may be that Captain Jack Sparrow has captured the hearts of more fair maidens than most of his other roles, we won’t see the last of Johnny Depp’s movies for a long time to come.

-Pirates of the Caribbean 5: Dead Men Tell No Tales, and LAbyrinth, the two Johnny Depp movies currently in post-production.
-The Black Ghiandola was released March 12, on Netflix.
+Pirates of the Caribbean 5: Dead Men Tell No Tales and LAbyrinth are two Johnny Depp movies currently in post-production.
+The Black Ghiandola was released March 12 on Netflix.

 Another Johnny Depp movie titled LAbyrinth is based on a true story.
-The Jack Sparrow actor will portray Los Angeles detective, Russell Poole who is investigating the murder of two rappers, Tupac Shakur and Biggy Smalls according to Slash Film.
+The Jack Sparrow actor will portray Los Angeles detective Russell Poole, who is investigating the murder of two rappers, Tupac Shakur and Biggy Smalls, according to Slash Film.
 There is no word yet on the exact release date.

-Johnny Depp appeared in the short movie, The Black Ghiandola, for the Make a Film Foundation.
+Johnny Depp appeared in the short movie The Black Ghiandola for the Make a Film Foundation.
 The movie is an effort to fulfill the dreams of a cancer patient, 16-year-old Anthony Conti.
-Anthony is facing stage IV adrenal cortical Cancer according to The Hollywood Reporter.
+Anthony is facing stage IV adrenal cortical cancer, according to the Hollywood Reporter.
 Conti will star in the classic zombie flick.
 Antony even gets to save the girl, but this is not some low-end vanity film.

 Johnny Depp, Sam Raimi, Catherine Hardwicke and Ted Melfi all had a hand in this short movie.
 Also participating are David Lynch, J.K.
 Simmons, Laura Dern, Penelope Ann Miller, Richard Chamberlain, Jade Pettyjohn, Chad Coleman, Pritesh Shah, Keith Allan and so many more A-list members of the movie industry.
 It is really impressive what these movie makers have done with Anthony Conti’s screenplay.